Rahilsamnani27/BankMarketingPrediction/README.md

 # Bank-Marketing-Dataset-Machine-Learning
 The classification goal is to predict if the client will subscribe (yes/no) a term deposit.
-EDA followed by modeling with KNN, NB, LR, LR with Polynomial Features, SVM, DT, RF, XGBOOST
+EDA followed by modeling with NB,LR,DT,XGBOOST

 ### Problem Definition
 One of the Portuguese banking institution conducted a marketing campaign based on phone calls from 2008 to 2010.
 The records of their efforts are available in the form of a dataset.
 The objective here is to apply machine learning techniques to analyse the dataset and figure out most effective tactics that will help the bank in next campaign to persuade more customers to subscribe to banks term deposit.